jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 ## You will need

 1. **A computer** running either **Windows 10**, **MacOS X** El Capitan (v10.11) or higher, or **Linux**.
 1. **A wired internet connection** (don't use Wi-Fi, it will cause sound problems).
-Most broadband connections will be fine ([full details here](Network-Requirements)).
+Most broadband connections will be fine ([full details here](Network-Requirements){: target="_blank" rel="noopener noreferrer"}).
 If you have 10Mbits down and 1Mbps up, you're unlikely to run into bandwidth-related issues.
 1. **Wired headphones - not speakers** to prevent echo or feedback and (particularity if singing or playing acoustic instruments) to make sure you keep in time with others (see the [note on this](Getting-Started#having-trouble-cant-keep-in-time) for why).

 ## Maximise quality, minimise delay